WHO PAYS FOR DAMAGE TO MY CAR AFTER AN ACCIDENT?

-If you are injured in the car accident and hire us to represent you for the injury, or if we are representing someone in your car who was injured, our car accident lawyers in MN will help you deal with the car damage as part of our representation.
+If you are injured in the car accident and hire us to represent you for the injury, or if one of our lawyers is representing someone in your car who was injured, our car accident lawyers in MN will help you deal with the car damage as part of our representation.
 We will also negotiate with the insurance company for you if necessary.
 If you have been INJURED in a car accident, you should call us before settling your claim for the damage to your car.
 We want to make sure that you do not waive your injury claim when you settle your car damage claim.
 Pam Rochlin and David Rochlin are MN personal injury lawyers with more than 25 years’ experience handling hundreds of car accident cases.
 Pam Rochlin was a partner at Meshbesher and Spence and offers personal attention to her clients.
 We will discuss your vehicle damage after a car accident and explain your rights.
 We have offices in Edina, Woodbury, Minneapolis, and St. Louis Park.
 Our lawyers also meet people at their homes in St. Paul, Maplewood, White Bear Lake, Lakeville, Apple Valley, Burnsville, Chanhassen, Rogers, Maple Grove, Brooklyn Park, and other areas throughout Minnesota.
 There is no obligation on your part, and always only charge a percentage of the compensation you receive.